nathanturczan/calartswebclass/src/Routes/Syllabus.md

 - Submit your work as a .zip file containing both your html and css files

 #### Week 6 - 7/6
+- Review
+  - Building a site from the ground-up Video Demo

+__Homework__
+- Work on your final site.
+Change some things, make it better.
+- Submit your work as a .zip file containing both your html and css files
+- Write a few sentences about what your goals for the site are, and how it's changed in this latest iteration.

+#### Week 7 - 7/12
 - Deployment
   - Github Pages
   - Dropbox